In the lush Luye Valley, young Lin puzzled over his steaming cup. "Sifu, how does this oolong tea capture such honey-sweet notes?"

 "Indeed," chuckled Lao Cha, "and with their tiny bites, they gift us a sweetness that no human hands could craft."

-The tea leaves are "bug-bitten" - a technique common in Taiwanese oolong production.
-When bugs attack the tea leaves, the plant's natural defense mechanism releases enzymes that alter the original taste.
+The tea leaves are "bug-bitten" – a technique common in Taiwanese oolong production.
+When leafhoppers attack the tea leaves, the plant's natural defense mechanism releases terpenes that ooze a honey aroma.
 Furthermore, the plant sends sugars to the bitten areas for fast recovery, creating a remarkable sweetness in the final product.
-Consequently, the tea has the pleasant taste of a medium roasted oolong with bright honey and ripe fruit notes.
-Not to mention, its satisfying sweetness will no doubt have you craving for more.
+Consequently, the tea has the pleasant taste of an oxidized oolong with bright honey and ripe fruit notes.

 The Bug-Bitten Red Oolong grows in the Luye Valley of Taitung County, Taiwan.
 Nestled between two of Taiwan's highest mountain ranges, the valley's pristine nature and fresh air attract many visitors for tea tourism and the annual hot air balloon festival.
-The Wu family initially chose to relocate to Luye because they knew it had the ideal conditions for growing non-polluted, organic tea.
-Furthermore, they irrigate the tea farm using water from the mountain streams and employ only eco-farming techniques
+The Wu family irrigates the tea farm using water from the mountain streams and employs only eco-farming techniques

 - Place of Origin: Luye Village, Taitung County, Taiwan